Best Sun Shirts for Running of 2026

 The light colors of this shirt only have a UPF 15 rating, which is the lowest a garment can have to be considered sun-protective.
 The darker colors of the shirt have a slightly higher UPF 20 rating.
 You might want to consider wearing sunscreen under this shirt to maximize sun protection, but you’ll have to be less concerned about sweating it off over time.

 This synthetic shirt was reasonably odor-free after use due to its ActiveFresh odor-control technology.
 We found the 100% recycled polyester material breathable, stretchy, and comfortable.
-Our tester liked the cut of the shirt and found that the hood stayed in place, even over a hat and ponytail.
+We liked the loose but not baggy cut of the shirt and found that the hood stayed in place, even over a hat and ponytail.

-Outdoor Research backs all of their clothing with a lifetime guarantee, so you can trust that this shirt will last.
-We didn’t worry about the smooth material snagging on trailside brush as much as some of the other shirts we tested.
-We haven’t noticed any damage even after well over a hundred miles of wear, with much of it during off-trail brushy travel.
+Outdoor Research backs all of its clothing with a lifetime guarantee, so you can trust that this shirt will last.
+We didn’t worry about the smooth material snagging on trailside brush as much as some of the other shirts we tested, and haven’t noticed any damage even after well over a hundred miles of wear, with much of it during off-trail brushy travel.

 The thumb holes are just large slits in the cuff of the shirt.
 They hold the sleeves in place but don’t pull sleeve material up over the hands for added sun protection.